 How to Quit Marijuana

-Although many people don’t consider marijuana addictive, evidence suggests that using marijuana can become problematic for some people, and such use still carries certain risks.
-Someone who regularly uses marijuana takes a chance of developing a cannabis use disorder.
-Marijuana is also associated with both physical and mental health risks.
-With the rising potency of marijuana’s average concentration of its primary psychoactive component, these risks may be elevated for users.3
+Frequent cannabis use carries certain risks.
+Someone who regularly uses marijuana may be at higher risk of developing a cannabis use disorder.
+Marijuana is also associated with other physical and mental health risks.
+With the rising potency of marijuana’s average concentration of its primary psychoactive component, these risks may be elevated for users.1

 - Feelings of sedation or relaxation.